What is the latest version of my web browser?

 And a bit of healthy competition between the browser manufacturers means that they don't get lazy and everyone keeps innovating and pushing towards new developments.

-Different web browsers have very different browser versions though - some browsers such as Safari tend to get a new "major" version once or twice a year, yet browsers such as Chrome and Firefox might increase their "major" version every month or two.
+Different web browsers have very different browser versions though - some browsers such as Safari tend to get a new "major" version once or twice a year (often coinciding with the latest releases of macOS and iOS), yet browsers such as Chrome and Firefox might increase their "major" version every month or two.

 There's no right or wrong way of doing it - those browsers are always getting updated by their manufacturers, it's just that they use different approaches to changing their version numbers.

 Here we have a series of pages which will tell you the latest version number/s for the most popular web browsers, plugins and operating systems.